 - Once the water is boiling, add 2 ginger slices and 2 green onions.
 Add chicken wings and cook for 3 minutes.
 Drain and place the chicken wings into the ice water.
 Let sit until the chicken wings are cold.

 - In a large pot, bring the 800ml water to boil over high heat.
-Add dark soy sauce, rock sugar, the 3 green onions and the remaining ginger slices.
+Add dark soy sauce, 250 grams rock sugar, the 3 green onions and the remaining ginger slices.
 Cook unit the rock sugar has dissolved.
+Taste and add more rock sugar if needed.
 Reduce to low heat.
 Add the chicken wings and cook for 5 minutes.
 Turn off the heat.
 Cover the pot with a lid.
 Let stand for 20 minutes.
-Turn the heat back on and cook for 4 minutes.
+Turn back on the heat to high and cook for 4 minutes.
 Transfer the chicken wings to a serving bowl.
-Top with extra swiss sauce over the chicken wings and diced green onions.
+Top with extra swiss sauce and diced green onions.
 Serve immediately.

 - Don’t use regular soy sauce.
 Dark soy sauce is less salty with a hint of sweet.
 It cannot be substitute.